jeremiah-c-leary/vhdl-style-guide/docs/configuring_keyword_alignment.rst

           hold_transmission <= '1';
       end if;

-#. :code:`case_control_statements_ends_group` - if set to :code:`True` any line with case control statement ends the group of lines that should be aligned and starts new group.
+#. :code:`case_control_statements_ends_group` - if set to :code:`True`, any line with case control statements (:code:`case`, :code:`when` or :code:`end case`) ends the group of lines that should be aligned and starts new group.
+If set to :code:`False`, no line with case control statements ends the group of lines that should be aligned and starts a group.
+If set to :code:`break_on_case_or_end_case`, any line with :code:`case` or :code:`end case` ends the group of lines that should be aligned and starts new group.
    By default set to :code:`True`.

     **Violation**